Copyright © 2012 Robert B. Thompson. All Rights Reserved

-If you will check the Library Page of the WOR Internet site you will see that I have written several times in the past concerning God's use of fiery trials to purify us.
+If you will check the Book Library page of the wor.org Internet site, you will see that I have written several times in the past concerning God’s use of fiery trials to purify us.
 Visit: www.wor.org/book

 However, it appears to me that American believers will be enduring some difficult times in the near future.
 Perhaps it is a good idea to refresh our minds as to how God works with us.